 Table 4 displays the average objective function value over all instances for which a feasible solution can be found, as well as the percentage of instances for which a feasible solution was found.
-With the exception of the ILP solution method, all methods find a feasible solution for all instances (nota bene: as the ILP solution method could not find a feasible solution for all instances, the average for the ILP solution method is computed over less instances than the average for the other methods).
-For the H1 based instances, SA achieves the highest average objective function value and ILPG the lowest (the relative difference is 1.6 percent).
-For the H2 based instances, ILP achieves the highest average objective function value and, again, ILPG the lowest.
+With the exception of the ILP solution method, all methods find a feasible solution for all instances (nota bene: as the ILP solution method could not find a feasible solution for all instances, the average for the ILP solution methods).
+If we consider only the solution methods that could solve all instances, SA achieves the highest average objective function value and ILPG the lowest for the H1 based instances, GR achieves the highest average objective function value and, again, ILPG the lowest.

 The effect of starting with a greedy solution (compare columns CGG and CG, and ILPG and ILP) is clearly visible.
-Although SA and GA also start with a greedy solution, sometimes the number of nets used in the greedy solution exceeds the limit on the number of nets used for SA and GA, and therefore, the greedy solution can only be partially used.
-Also, for two instances, the 10 minute time limit imposed for solving the ILP subproblems in SA and GA is too short for computing optimal net assignments.
+Although SA and GA also start with a greedy solution, sometimes the number of trays used in the greedy solution exceeds the limit on the number of trays used for SA and GA, and therefore, the greedy solution can only be partially used.
+Also, for two instances, the 10 minutes time limit imposed for solving the ILP subproblems in SA and GA is too short for computing optimal tray assignments.
 This negatively impacts the performance of SA and GA.
+The average objective function value of GR is only 0.8% (H1) and 7.7% (H2) worse than the average objective function value of ILPG.